Industry Research

 Does technical debt affect security?

 Technical debt is a significant security vulnerability multiplier.
 Outdated dependencies with known CVEs are the most common supply chain attack vector, and high-debt codebases take 2-3x longer to apply security patches.
-The IBM Cost of a Data Breach report shows the average breach costs $4.45 million, and organizations with high technical debt face both higher breach probability and longer detection and containment times.
+The IBM Cost of a Data Breach 2025 report shows the global average breach costs $4.44 million, and organizations with high technical debt face both higher breach probability and longer detection and containment times.

 How does technical debt impact recruiting and retention?